dnl-jst/ownsocial/README.md

 Credentials for the local database server are:

+	Hostname: localhost
 	Username: root
 	Password: rootpass
+	Database: (choose one, for example "ownsocial")

 Chosen database is created automatically if it doesn't exist.